-I Can Change My Beloved: The alternate Doc Brown is motivated to his Face-Heel Turn by this belief after learning that Edna became a bitter spinster in Marty's original history.
-Eventually, he realises his mistake.
+I Can Change My Beloved: The alternate Doc Brown is motivated to make his Face-Heel Turn by this belief after learning that Edna became a bitter spinster in Marty's original history.
+Eventually, he realizes his mistake.

 Identical Grandson: Continuing in the grand tradition of the movies.
 George and Biff are both the spitting image of their fathers, Arthur McFly and Irving "Kid" Tannen, respectively.
 Also, Jennifer's father clearly takes after his own father in the looks department.
 All in all, a very clever excuse to re-use character models.